Roger Clarke's Web-Site

 Permission means an entitlement, or legal or practical (de juré or de facto) authority, to be provided with the capability to perform a specified act in relation to a specified IS Resource [ INSERT or Real-World Thing or Event ]

 A specified act may take the form of:

-This section has applied and extended the Pragmatic Metatheoretic Model and the Generic Theory of Authentication, in order to express a Generic Theory of Authorization intended to assist in IS practice and practice-oriented IS research.
+This section has applied and extended the Pragmatic Metatheoretic Model (PMM) and the Generic Theory of Authentication (GTA), in order to express a Generic Theory of Authorization (GTAz) intended to assist in IS practice and practice-oriented IS research.

-The previous sections outlined a previously-published model, and further articulated it by proposing a Generic Theory of Authorization (GTAz).
-This section reconsiders conventional approaches to authorization, and IdM more generally, in order to identify the implications of the GTAz for theory and practice.
+This section applies GTAz as a lens through which to observe conventional approaches to authorization, and IdM more generally, to identify implications of the GTAz for theory and practice.